boldrqwe/k8s/README.md

 # Argo CD Applications

 This repository defines the Argo CD applications that deliver the backend service and the PostgreSQL databases for the `prod` and `test` environments.
-It also provides an installation helper that can be used to bootstrap a complete k3s-based platform for these applications.
+It also provides an interactive installation helper that can bootstrap a complete k3s-based platform for these applications on a fresh Linux server.

 ## Application layout